Yxuer/CoLiNa-Engine/README.md

 * The current action set is very limited, and there are various actions that can be added to the engine.
 For example, player inventory actions, variable manipulation actions, etc.
 * There is a special kind of action to be added to the game, the *trigger*.
 The trigger checks if a list of conditions is true and, in that case, runs a certain set of actions.
 If the list is false, it runs another set of actions.
 * In addition to triggers, *conditions* must also be implemented.
-* The initial interface is currently unexistant.
-It doesn't even ask for a file name to execute.
-This has to be fixed ASAP.
 * Some minor improvements must also be made (like duplicated-name checking).